-In March 2016, GASB issued Statement No. 81, Irrevocable Split-Interest Agreements.
-The objective of this Statement is to improve accounting and financial reporting for irrevocable split-interest agreements by providing recognition and measurement guidance for situations in which a government is a beneficiary of the agreement.
-This Statement is effective for OCTA's fiscal year ending June 30, 2017.
+In May 2017, GASB issued Statement No. 86, Certain Debt Extinguishment Issues.
+The primary objective of this Statement is to improve consistency in accounting and financial reporting for in-substance defeasance of debt by providing guidance for transactions in which cash and other monetary assets acquired with only existing resources-resources other than the proceeds of refunding debt-are placed in an irrevocable trust for the sole purpose of extinguishing debt.
+This Statement also improves accounting and financial reporting for prepaid insurance on debt that is extinguished and notes to financial statements for debt that is defeased in substance.
+This Statement is effective for OCTA's fiscal year ending June 30, 2018.
 There was no current effect on the financial statements of the 91 Express Lanes Fund as a result of the implementation of this Statement.